shorepine/amy/README.md

 ```

 The `patch` lets you set which preset.
 It can be from 0 to 1024.
 Another fun parameter is `ratio`, which for ALGO patch types indicates how slow / fast to play the patch's envelopes.
 Really cool to slow them down!

+**DX7 FM patches take up 9 AMY oscillators** -- the 6 operators, the base note, and two modulation oscillators.
+Keep this in mind when using multiple.
+You can do polyphony by just using every 9th oscillator (0, 9, 18 etc).

 ```python
 amy.send(wave=amy.ALGO,osc=0,note=40,vel=1,ratio=0.5,patch=8) # half speed